Truck Accident Lawyer in St. Louis

 Missouri’s Statute of Limitations & Timing Your Truck Accident Claim

 Missouri law applies a specific statute of limitations to truck accident lawsuits.
-In most cases, you must file your personal injury claim within five years of the accident date.
+In many cases, you must file your personal injury claim within five years of the accident date.
 Missing this deadline usually results in the court dismissing your claim, regardless of its merits.
 The timing may differ if a government vehicle is involved or if the accident resulted in a wrongful death case, so always check the specifics that apply to your situation.

 If you are unsure when your deadline falls or if exceptions might apply in your case, reach out as soon as possible for clarification.
 Getting precise information about your timeline ensures your right to seek compensation stays intact.